europeana/Labs/api/record.md

 ### EDM EuropeanaAggregation

-EDM Europeana Aggregation.
+An EDM Europeana Aggregation object.
 The set of resources related to a single cultural heritage object that collectively represent that object in Europeana.
 Such set consists of: all descriptions about the object that Europeana collects from (possibly different) content providers, including thumbnails and other forms of abstractions, as well as of the description of the object Europeana builds.

 | Field | Qualified Name | Datatype | Description |
 |:-------------|:-------------|:-----|:-----|